Privacy Notice for members of the Board of Governors

 - for inclusion in the University's annual report and financial statements

 - to maintain a Register of Interests containing declarations from each member of the Board and its committees.
+This includes external co-opted members who are not trustees.

 - to provide reports and returns required by funding agencies, government departments, and public bodies